 Fred Rogers’ appeal proved that when we stand up for what we believe in, we can create positive change.

-Public media is funded through September 30, 2018.
-Congress is beginning to consider funding for Fiscal Year 2019, giving us an opportunity to tell our lawmakers and the public that we support funding.
+As Congress begins to consider federal funding for Fiscal Year 2020, we have an opportunity to show our lawmakers and the public that we support funding for public media.

 How do you participate in It’s A Beautiful Day?